-While the fox is an animal many people may least expect to see in their communities, both the red and gray foxes are common inhabitants of our cities and towns.
+While many people may be surprised to see a fox in their community, both red and gray foxes are common inhabitants of our cities and towns.
 They are generalists who are well-adapted to urban living and able to exploit a wide range of natural and human-provided food.
 They generally avoid people, but the lure of easy food, such as pet food or unsecured garbage, can result in more frequent backyard visits.

-Removing attractants (e.g., not leaving pet food outside, securing garbage, closing-up spaces under decks, etc.) will go a long way in reducing potential conflicts with foxes.
+Removing attractants (e.g., not leaving pet food outside, securing garbage, closing up spaces under decks, etc.) will go a long way in reducing potential conflicts with foxes.

 Prevention is always the best solution!